memfault/interrupt/_drafts/mcuboot-overview.md

 #### Remove Dependencies on Newlib stdio

 This one is a little strange.
-Newlib calls like `_write`, `_read` etc should only get pulled into a build when there is a dependency on stdio.
+Newlib calls like `_write`, `_read` etc should only get pulled into a build when there is a dependency on `stdio`.
 It would be surprising if MCUboot had a dependency like this.
 One indirect source of these dependencies is Newlib's `assert()` implementation.
 Inspecting the MCUboot source, `<assert.h>` is included from a number of files.

 However, what we can do instead is override the default assert handler by adding an override to `mcuboot_config.h` which causes `mcuboot_config/mcuboot_assert.h` to be included instead of `<assert.h>`: